orhun/menyoki/README.md

     -f, --focus         Capture the focused window
         --select        Select the window to capture
         --with-alpha    Capture with the alpha channel
-        --no-borders    Do not show borders on the focused window -h, --help          Print help information
+        --no-borders    Do not show borders for window selection -h, --help          Print help information

 OPTIONS: